discourse/discourse-emojis/Readme.md

 ## Setup

-You need to have [rsvg-convert](https://github.com/bvibber/librsvg) and [imagemagick](https://imagemagick.org/script/download.php) available on your system to run the rake task.
+You need to have [imagemagick](https://imagemagick.org/script/download.php) available on your system to run the rake task.

 ### imagemagick